pomy97/abgrund/README.md

+# NO LONGER RECEIVING UPDATES
+Planned features will not get added.
 # The Abgrund
 A fancy datapack that adds Limbo to Minecraft.
 Heavilly insipired by [THE DECAYED](https://www.youtube.com/@THEDECAYEDD)
 ## If you wanna make a video with this: